bertrandmc/til/aws/developer-associate-notes.md

 Isolate scan operations to specific tables and segregate them from your mission-critical traffic.
 Try parallel scan rather than the default sequential scan.
 Avoid using scan operations, if a query is to frequent it is better to create a Global Secondary Index to work on.
+400K is the max size of a document.

 1 write capacity unit = 1 x 1KB write per second.
 1 read capacity unit = 1 x 4KB consistent read per second.